Knowledge to support learning in practice

 - Neurological conditions in neonatal care

-- Family centered neonatal care
+- Family-centred neonatal care

 - Reducing stress and optimising neonatal outcomes